agardnerIT/openfeature-otel-dice-roller/README.md

 > Note: No restarts are necessary.
 Flagd is watching this file so will automatically pick up the changes and emit an OpenTelemetry trace

 In Jaeger under the `flagd` service, notice there is a `flagSync` trace with the relevant information including how many flags were updated.

+This traces shows how long it took flagd to notice the change to `demo.flagd.json` and update the backend.

 ![](assets/flagsync.jpg)